 * The Northport Community Band will be performing at 8:30pm at the Robert W. Krueger Bandstand in Northport Village Park at the foot of Main Street, Northport.
 Listeners can sit on blankets or lawn chairs in front of the bandstand, or even enjoy the music from their boats.
 The band’s musicians are volunteers from all walks of life and include local students, teachers and professional musicians.*

 Friday, July 14, 2017- 8:30-10:30pm – Spanish Dance Sol y Sombra – “Carnival to Semana Santa” – Sol y Sombra will be joined by guest artist, Quenia Ribeiro and her Brazilian Dance Company for a concert of the music and dance from Rio’s Carnival to the famous Easter Feria of Sevilla, Spain.
 Sol y Sombra Spanish Dance Co, was established more than 25 years ago to promote the exciting art of Hispanic music & dance.
 Under the artistic direction of Maria Loreta, the company presents programs of Flamenco, Spanish Classical & Folk, Mexican, Argentine Tango and Latin Dance, as well as traditional dances from throughout the Hispanic world.
-A free pre-concert workshop in Samba will take place on the Chapin Rainbow Stage (details TBA).

 For more information on Sol y Sombra Click Here